kylemcdonald/ofxTesseract/readme.md

-ofxTesseract is a simple wrapper for tesseract-ocr in openFrameworks.
+# ofxTesseract is an addon for openFrameworks that provides access to the Tesseract OCR library.

+## Overview

 I've included a copy of eng.traineddata in the example, but if you need a newer one or a different language you can get it from the tesseract-ocr website: